LauraElCam/FoodBiotech_Laboratory_Course_Sourdough/README.md

 ```

 ---
+## Objectives

+The study focuses on three primary dimensions:

+* **Microbial Dynamics**
+  Quantification of lactic acid bacteria and yeast populations over time.

+* **Physicochemical Evolution**
+  Monitoring of pH and titratable acidity as indicators of acidification.

+* **Metabolomic Shifts**
+  Comparative analysis of metabolite profiles across fermentation stages.

+---

 ## Experimental Design

-Detailed experimental protocols are provided in: `2026_FEB_Sourdough_Manual.pdf`.

-### Fermentation Setup

 A sourdough system was prepared using a starter culture, flour, and water (50:30:30, w/w).
 The mixture was incubated at ambient temperature for 7 days.
+Detailed experimental protocols are provided in: `2026_FEB_Sourdough_Manual.pdf`.

 ### Sampling Strategy